Days of Heaven: Principal photography

-Much of the film would be shot during magic hour, which Almendros called: "a euphemism, because it's not an hour but around 25 minutes at the most.
+Much of the film was shot during magic hour, which Almendros called "a euphemism, because it's not an hour but around 25 minutes at the most.
 It is the moment when the sun sets, and after the sun sets and before it is night.
 The sky has light, but there is no actual sun.
 The light is very soft, and there is something magic about it.
 It limited us to around twenty minutes a day, but it did pay on the screen.
 It gave some kind of magic look, a beauty and romanticism."
 Lighting was integral to filming, and helped evoke the painterly quality of the landscapes in the film.
 A vast majority of the scenes were filmed late in the afternoon or after sunset, with the sky silhouetting the actor's faces, which would otherwise be difficult to see.
-Interior scenes that feature light coming in from the outside, were shot using artificial light to maintain the consistency of that intruding light.
-However, the "magic look" would also extend to interior scenes, which occasionally used natural light.
+Interior scenes that feature light coming in from the outside were shot using artificial light to maintain the consistency of that intruding light.
+However, the "magic look" also extended to interior scenes, which occasionally used natural light.

-For the shot in the "locusts" sequence, where the insects rise into the sky, the filmmakers dropped peanut shells from helicopters.
-They had the actors walk backward while running the film in reverse through the camera.
-When it was projected, everything moved forward except the locusts.
-For the close-ups and insert shots, thousands of live locusts were used which had been captured and supplied by Canada's Department of Agriculture.
+For the "locusts" sequence, the filmmakers dropped peanut shells from helicopters to simulate a swarm of insects.
+To cause the swarm to seem to rise from a field, the director told actors to walk backward as the shells fell to the ground.
+The finished footage was run in reverse, creating an image of people walking forward as a locust swarm rose from the field.
+For close-ups and insert shots, thousands of live locusts were used which had been captured and supplied by Canada's Department of Agriculture.

 While the photography yielded the director satisfactory results, the rest of the production was difficult.
 The actors and crew reportedly viewed Malick as cold and distant.
 After two weeks of shooting, Malick was so disappointed with the dailies, he "decided to toss the script, go Leo Tolstoy instead of Fyodor Dostoyevsky, wide instead of deep [and] shoot miles of film with the hope of solving the problems in the editing room."

 The harvesting machines constantly broke down, which resulted in shooting beginning late in the afternoon, allowing for only a few hours of light before it was too dark to go on.
 One day, two helicopters were scheduled to drop peanut shells to simulate locusts on film; however, Malick decided to shoot period cars instead.
 He kept the helicopters on hold at great cost.
 Production needed to catch up, with costs exceeding the $3,000,000 budget by about $800,000, and Schneider had already mortgaged his home to cover the overages.